On the way to normal feeding for a baby born with a laryngeal cleft

 The couple met speech therapists (speech therapists) in the past six months through telehealth—a convenient option for families who don’t live nearby.
-The nurses trained them to use the G-tube at home and the speech therapists trained them to help her swallow safely.
+Nurses trained them to use the G-tube at home and speech therapists trained them to help her swallow safely.

 “Parents know we trust them as people who know Pierce better than anyone, to provide us with great feedback on how he is doing,” Johnson said.
 “We trust them and they trust us.”